-Paper & Pencil personality tests in an organizational context was near nonexistent prior to the beginning of the 20th century.
+Pen-and-paper personality tests in an organizational context were near nonexistent prior to the beginning of the 20th century.
 In fact, the contemporary application of these measures and tests for personnel selection could be attributed to the field of management science and turn-of-the-century industrial psychologists.

 Interestingly, through the aftermath of World War I, with the expansion of American business in terms of size, complexity, competition and employee regulation, the development of rational management systems pushed into the spotlight.
 It recommended the application of scientific methods to organizational problems.

-I think we need a topic on understanding human personality, behaviour and inherent traits and abilities, Knowledge and externally acquired skills before we deep dive into Psychometric Tests, It is important for the reader to develop the understanding of how different traits, skills, abilities interact to form personality and behaviour of individual
+I think we need a topic on understanding human personality, behavior and inherent traits and abilities, Knowledge and externally acquired skills before we deep dive into Psychometric Tests, It is important for the reader to develop the understanding of how different traits, skills, abilities interact to form personality and behavior of individual

 In the 1990s, estimates of the validity of personality testing inched toward the development of factorial approaches that have come to be known as the Big-Five Personality Dimensions – Extraversion, Openness to Experience, Neuroticism, Conscientiousness, and Agreeableness.
 These factors have shown to reliably predict ratings of job and training proficiencies.
 Despite modern flaws, and even those mentioned above, these tests have proven to be successful also.